Close Show/hide page

 Robot Arm, Slideshow Viewer

 This is a slideshow viewer, utilizing the robot arm from this previous post done with Papervision 3D.
-I created it on the occasion of a presentation I’m preparing for the Flash user group, San Flashcisco.
-In typical fashion, I’ve spent more time creating the slideshow program than preparing the presentation itself, or the slides for it. :P The slides themselves (dealing with Papervision3D) aren’t of too much value outside of the context of the presentation, but you can choose your own if you like (see below).
+I created it on the occasion of a presentation I'm preparing for the Flash user group, San Flashcisco.
+In typical fashion, I spent more time creating the slideshow program than preparing the presentation itself, or the slides for it.

 [SPACE/BACKSPACE] Next/previous slide